 As you can see, Delta passengers have plenty of choices, while others… don’t.
 So it’s an airport with a good amount of lounge capacity, but not much variety.

-It’s a good thing that the Amex Centurion Lounge Atlanta will be the largest one to date, because I imagine this lounge will also (by far) have the most guests of any Centurion Lounge.
+It’s a good thing that the Amex Centurion Lounge Atlanta will be the largest one to date, because I imagine this will also (by far) have the most guests of any Centurion Lounge.
 That’s because of the close partnership between American Express and Delta, which offers a lot of lounge access for premium card members.

 Personally I think the former is a much more likely outcome than the latter, but I could be wrong.

-As of February 14, 2024, a 26,000 square foot Amex Centurion Lounge will be opening at Atlanta Airport (ATL), making it the largest Centurion Lounge to date.
+As of February 14, 2024, a 26,000 square foot Amex Centurion Lounge is opening at Atlanta Airport (ATL), making it the largest Centurion Lounge to date.
 The lounge looks beautiful, with three outdoor terraces being a first-ever feature for the lounge network.
 No matter how you slice it, more lounge capacity in Atlanta is a good thing.

-What do you make of Amex opening a Centurion Lounge in Atlanta?
+What do you make of the Amex Centurion Lounge Atlanta?